CreeperHK/Traditional-and-Simplified-Chinese-Translator/README.md

 Big thanks for those library maker.

+Only need to download the Chinese.py file, and use Python or CMD to run it.

+Do not use the Visual studio code terminal, lots of bug...

 # How to use
 Input simplified Chinese text into the first input box and click the convert button